Trending News

 This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.

 A Hantavirus outbreak on a cruise ship is triggering COVID flashbacks.
-Scroll through any newsfeed right now, and you'll see news of a cruise ship with a cluster of fatal Hantavirus cases—and a collective freak-out unfolding in real time.
+Scroll through any newsfeed right now, and you'll see news of a cruise ship with a cluster of fatal Hantavirus cases, and a collective freak-out unfolding in real time.
 It's too soon to know exactly how the outbreak will play out (though health experts insist that Hantavirus is not COVID, and the risk to the general public is low).
 Howard Markel, a medical historian and author of books including When Germs Travel: Six Major Epidemics That Have Invaded America Since 1900 and the Fears They Have Unleashed, has spent his career studying how societies respond to health threats.
-In early 2020, plenty of people—including health officials—assumed the virus would burn itself out in a few months.

 Source reference